John W. Davis: Family connections

 On June 20, 1899, he married Julia T. McDonald, who died on August 17, 1900.
 They had one daughter together, Julia McDonald Davis.
 She later married Charles P. Healy, and then William M. Adams.
-Several years later, the widower Davis married again, on January 2, 1912, to Ellen G. Bassel.
+The widower Davis married again, on January 2, 1912, to Ellen G. Bassel.
 She died in 1943.

 Davis was the cousin and adoptive father of Cyrus Vance, who later served as Secretary of State under Jimmy Carter.
+Vance, born in Clarksburg in 1917, lost his father in 1922 and was sent by his widowed mother to study in Switzerland.
+The much older and by then quite prominent Davis, referred to as an "uncle" within the family, mentored young Vance and adopted him.

 Davis's daughter Julia was one of the first two female journalists hired by the Associated Press in 1926.
 (The other was probably Marguerite Young.)
-As noted above, Julia married William McMillan Adams, president of Sprague International the export subsidiary of Sprague Electric.
+Julia married first Charles P. Healy and later William McMillan Adams, president of Sprague International, the export subsidiary of Sprague Electric.
 He was the son of Arthur Henry Adams, president of the United States Rubber Company.
 Both father and son were aboard the luxury liner RMS Lusitania when it was sunk by a German submarine in 1915.
-Arthur died; his son William survived.
+Arthur Adams died; his son survived.

 Julia and William divorced, and both remarried.
 She divorced again, and later they remarried in their old age.
 Adams had two sons by his second wife, John Perry and Arthur Henry Adams II.
 Julia died in 1993 with no natural children but claimed six "by theft and circumstance."